Rasel120/How-to-use-github-or-git-bsah/README.md

 How to use github or git bsah. all commend and some video link

-Git Edit,update,insert new file or folder menualy from "Find file" beside the 'Clone or download'..
+Git Repository Edit,update file or folder menualy from "Find file" beside the 'Clone or download'..

+And insert for drag and drop the Repository